mndillon/toki-pona-nanpa-linja-n/README.md

 - Meaning inspired by pana but with an **s**
 - A bridge joining different parts of the whole numeric value
 - pasan ends in **-n** to signal that the last part of the number follows
+- Have no value, only used to break up long sequences of digits
 - Clean separator word

 ### sitelen pona (only suggestions)